Michigan chief IDs officer who fatally shot Patrick Lyoya

 A forensic pathologist who conducted an autopsy at the family's request said the gun was pressed to Lyoya's head when he was shot.

-“Every time a young Black man or woman is arrested in this town, you put their name all over the news.
-Every time we’re suspected of something, you put our name out there,” Sharpton said.
-“How dare you hold the name of a man that killed this man?
-We want his name!”
+Ven Johnson, an attorney for the family, said it’s important that Lyoya’s parents now know Schurr's name, though he scoffed at the police chief’s use of “transparency.”

+“It’s not transparent when you hide something for three weeks.
+It’s quite the opposite,” Johnson said.
+“It’s cops taking care of the cops instead of treating it like a normal investigation.”

-After the funeral, Grand Rapids City Manager Mark Washington acknowledged the demand for the officer's name and said he would discuss the matter with Winstrom and city employment officials.
+After Lyoya's funeral, Grand Rapids City Manager Mark Washington acknowledged the demand for the officer's name and said he would discuss the matter with Winstrom and city employment officials.

 “Police reform requires evaluating many long-standing practices to ensure our actions are consistent with the best interests of the community and the individuals involved,” Washington said last week.